 How can people get to your website?

 Direct traffic They can come directly, because they know about your site.
 That’s why your friends and family might be the first visitors.
 If you have a physical world business, put your URL on your invoices, paper sacks, business cards, signs, TV ads, billboards, and whatever else you use to spread the word.
-When you have a brand new site, you can tell people, send out a press release announcing your website, and things like that.
-When your site has been around for a while, you can tell people about it, send out press releases announcing other things about your business, and things like that.
+When you have a brand new site, you can tell people, send out a press release announcing your website, and otherwise encourage word of mouth.

 Social media Social media is a special type of referral traffic.
 With diligent, high quality social media, you can get significant traffic to your website.
 The effectiveness of social media for sending traffic varies from one industry to another and from one platform to another, but done right social media can be a powerhouse traffic source.

 Search traffic People will navigate directly to their favorite websites or the sites that others recommend to them, but search engines are still the way most people find their way around the web.
 The high quality, unique content at your excellent website will find its way to the top of the search results for the things your customers need.
 This only works if you actually have high quality, unique content and an excellent website, but it does work.

 Paid search Digital ads can be very effective.
 Google Ads show up for people who are searching for what you have to offer, and they are more visually prominent than organic search results.
 Paid social media can be very effective for the right kind of offer.